juice-shop/pwning-juice-shop/part3/contribution.md

 `master` branch.
 GitHub added the possibility to change the target branch for a PR afterwards some time ago.

+In case you want to open a PR before actually being finished with your work (e.g. because you'd like to see some intermediate CI/CD results) please
+put either "`[WIP]`" or `[`:construction:`]` into the title.
+This will signal the [WIP app](https://github.com/marketplace/wip) we're using on GitHub to mark this PR as not ready for merge.

 ## Contribution guidelines

 The minimum requirements for code contributions are: